daronphang/programming-resources/networking/protocols/SSH.md

 ## Configuration

-### Configuring SSH
+### Configuring SSH on server

-Config file is located at '/etc/ssh/sshd_config' whereby you can change the settings.
+Config file is located at `/etc/ssh/sshd_config` whereby you can change the settings.

 ```conf
 Port 22